Are Norwex Products Made in China?

-I was pleased to find out that Norwex issues an annual global report, outlining everything going on in overseas factories each year.
+I was extremely pleased to find out that Norwex issues an annual global report, outlining everything going on in overseas factories each year.
 Complete and utter transparency… a company after my own heart!
 I was intrigued to find out a little more about the workers in China and how Norwex conducts global business.

 In China, there is a degree option for a Ph.D. in textile engineering.
 When the original Norwex plant in Norway could not keep up with production, a new plant was opened in China due to the high level of expertise in textiles.
 Once the plant opened, the amount of microfiber in Norwex cloths went from 1.5 to 2.9 million meters of microfiber per cloth.
 Impressive!